apluslms/aplus-manual/questionnaires/questionnaires.rst

 the common question options:

 - ``length``: (horizontal) length for the HTML text input.
-If the height is not defined, the length is translated to the `size attribute of the input field <https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#htmlattrdefsize>`_, but if the height is defined the length represents the number of columns of the `textarea input field <https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea>`_.
+If the height is not defined, the length is translated to the `size attribute of the input field <https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#size>`_, but if the height is defined, the length represents the number of columns of the `textarea input field <https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea>`_.
 - ``height``: If greater than 1, the textarea HTML element is used.
 Otherwise, a text input is used.

+.. admonition:: ``Length`` does not work
+  :class: error

+  Due to an old issue in the platform, the ``length`` option is effectively ignored and it does not change anything.

 **Instructions and correct answer:** The body of the freetext question is expected to be its model solution.
 However, the question instructions can be